 In Pakistan, women face additional disadvantages: 9.1 million (Zaidi, 2022) women work in agriculture, contributing significantly to food production and security.
 However, they are mostly unpaid, experience higher time poverty, and are more susceptible to exploitation compared to men.
-Women's ownership of land, and control over physical assets is minimal: only 2 percentage of women report owning a house or agricultural land as compared to 72 percentage men.
+Women's ownership of land, and control over physical assets, is minimal: only 2 percent of women report owning a house or agricultural land as compared to 72 percent of men.
 Only 55% of women have access to adequate healthcare, and 48.1% of women and girls aged 15 to 49 in Pakistan, particularly in rural areas, have no say in decisions regarding their own health care.
-Only 28 percentage women aged 15 to 49 have reported intimate partner violence in their lifetimes (ICF, 2019). and roughly 1,000 women are killed for honor every year (Watch, 2021).
+Only 28 percentage women aged 15 to 49 have reported intimate partner violence in their lifetimes (ICF, 2019).
+Roughly 1,000 women are killed for honor every year (Watch, 2021).

-In a study (Abbasi, Naeem, & Ansari, 2021) of Muzaffargarh, a woman participating in a study said:
+(Abbasi et al. (2021) studied for Muzaffargarh, and a woman participating in a study said:

-"After the 2010 floods, we moved to city (Mohalla Bukhari Wala) with the help of our relatives.
+"After the 2010 floods, we moved to the city (Mohalla Bukhari Wala) with the help of our relatives.
 Everything, including result cards of kids, got lost during floods.
 The school is away from here.
 Girls stay at home because we can't bear the expenses of school van.
 However, boys go to school on bicycle."

 In a largely patriarchal society, gender relationships face multiple challenges.
-Women's access to health and education is mostly limited compared to men, which is evident from a large gap in boys' and girls' literacy rate or schooling years (Shah, 2010).
+Women's access to health and education is mostly limited compared to men, which is evident from a large gap in boys' and girls' literacy rate or schooling year.